 Pre-existing houses are known quantities in the neighborhood or area you are looking.
 You can find comps on similar sales, see what the history of the house on that land has done regarding appreciation, and you generally can more easily get a good feel for how that house will perform on the market in the future.
 New house construction, especially in up-and-coming neighborhoods where things are changing fast regarding real estate values and comps, can be much more of a gamble, especially if there are unproven amenities that you are adding to your custom build.

 A great thing about pre-existing homes is that typically the landscaping is already there, and the trees are already mature.
 Consider for example that the U.S. Forest Service estimates mature trees in the right places can save you up to 56% on annual air-conditioning costs.

 None of the headaches that come with needing to find your own land, arrange for custom construction, design, and so on come up for buying a pre-existing house.
 And yes, while of course buying a pre-existing house can present its own issues, it can take up to 6 months (and sometimes longer) to construct a new house – not including finding the land, designing what you want, etc.

 Clearly there are advantages to buying a pre-existing house and also to building your own house.
 The decision is up to you of course, whether overall costs outweigh customization or whether new technologies outweigh having mature trees and solid comps.

-But regardless of the choice you make, be sure to work with recommended professionals that can guide you along the way, whether it’s a solid real estate professional for a pre-existing house like the top-agents at Trelora that provide exemplary service and split their buyer’s agent commission with you 50/50, up to $6,000 back, for a house that you buy, or whether it’s working with a qualified general contractor and architect/drafter to build and design your new house effectively.
+But regardless of the choice you make, be sure to work with recommended professionals that can guide you along the way, whether it’s a solid real estate professional for a pre-existing house like the top-agents at Trelora that provide exemplary service and split their buyer’s agent commission with you 50/50 for a house that you buy, or whether it’s working with a qualified general contractor and architect/drafter to build and design your new house effectively.